JimberSoftware/docs/company/groups/groups.md

 The concept of groups brings a high level of versatility and control to your network management.
 As mentioned in [Best Practices](/./advanced/bestpractices/bestpractices.md) it is better to choose group names that reflects its function, such as 'AllowFileServer', 'ForceOneGateway'...

 For instance, a group named 'AllowServerAccess' could be set up with rules allowing members of that group to access with the devices in the group 'Servers'.
-Simultaneously, a separate group such as 'NoAccessServer' could be configured not to have this access.
+Simultaneously, a separate group such as 'NoServerAccess' could be configured not to have this access.

 <!-- A further segmentation of these groups can be made based on job function or department. -->